SridharSola/SridharSola.github.io/_pages/about.md

   - /about.html
 ---

-I am a predoctoral research associate with [Dr. Mohan Sridharan](https://www.cs.bham.ac.uk/~sridharm/index.html) at the Intelligent Robotics Lab in Birmingham, UK working on robot reasoning and interactive learning.
+I am a predoctoral research associate with [Dr. Mohan Sridharan](https://www.cs.bham.ac.uk/~sridharm/index.html) at the Intelligent Robotics Lab in Birmingham, UK, working on robot reasoning and interactive learning.
 I just completed my MSc at the University of Birmingham during which I worked on interactive learning and interpretability in robotics, and generative approaches to remove object occlusion in facial images.
 In early 2024, I will join the [Institute of Perception, Action and Behaviour](https://web.inf.ed.ac.uk/ipab), University of Edinburgh as a Research Associate.

 At the moment, my research interests include 1) interactive learning of task and motion planning for multi-step tasks, 2) integrating prior symbolic knowledge with data-driven approaches, and 3) applications to exploration and rescue robots.
 Current robot learning and planning approaches face challenges with data-efficiency, generalizability, robustness, and interpretability.
 My work takes a neuro-symbolic approach to combine the strengths of commonsense knowledge and data-driven learning to address these issues.